Our 2021 Native Plant Workshop Series has concluded.

 If there is a video, you’ll see a link that you can click to view the presentation.

-In the place of Dr. Weeks’ lecture, KSB would like to offer a video of Dr. Doug Tallamy titled “Nature’s Best Hope.”
-To watch at any time, please click here.
+As a part of our virtual Native Plant Workshop, KSB offered a video of Dr. Doug Tallamy titled “Nature’s Best Hope.”
+To watch at any time, please CLICK HERE.

 The sponsors of this lecture state: Recent headlines about global insect declines and three billion fewer birds in North America are a bleak reality check about how ineffective our current landscape designs have been at sustaining the plants and animals that sustain us.
 Such losses are not an option if we wish to continue our current standard of living on Planet Earth.
 The good news is that none of this is inevitable.

 Dr. Doug Tallamy discusses simple steps that each of us can (and must) take to reverse declining biodiversity and explains why we, ourselves, are nature’s best hope.

 This program was co-sponsored by Summit Environmental Commission, the Summit Area GreenFaith Circle, and the Summit Free Public Library.

 Re-wilding Your Garden Through Plant Partnerships

 Keep Sedona Beautiful presented Re-Wild Your Garden through Plant Partnerships with Richard Sidy on Saturday, July 10th.